Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

+To evaluate the performance of PINNs and FNOs in reconstructing spatio-temporal multi-scale dynamic flow fields, the instantaneous streamwise velocity ($u/U_{\infty}$) fields for the considered cases are compared in Figs. \ref{fig:pinns-300} and \ref{fig:fnos-300}.
+Our previous studies~\citep{li2022onset} have demonstrated that wake meandering occurs within the range of $St \in [0.2, 0.6]$ under a single degree of freedom in surge or sway motion.
+Consistent with previous findings that wake meandering occurs for $St \in [0.2, 0.6]$ in single DOF motions, the PINN framework successfully captures large-scale meandering under coupled surge and pitch motions within the same frequency range, as shown in Fig.~\ref{fig:pinns-300}.
+Even in fixed cases where meandering is absent, the model effectively resolves the primary dynamic wakes.

+However, while the PINN model successfully recovers dominant dynamic wakes, it fails to resolve high-frequency, small-scale coherent structures.
+This leads to substantial absolute errors, approximately $0.2 U_{\infty}$, distributed across regions of intense wake evolution, near and in front of the turbine rotor.
+While the near wake is relatively well-captured, the far wake, where dynamic properties are more pronounced, shows significant discrepancies.
+These discrepancies increase with the $St$, indicating that the performance of the PINN model degrades as turbulence becomes more complex and intense.
+Therefore, the above discussion demonstrates that the PINN model acts as a spatio-temporal low-pass filter, providing a smoothed field that omits critical small-scale turbulent features.

-On the other hand, the FNO model (Fig. \ref{fig:fno-6.5}) demonstrates relatively high fidelity, providing a reconstructed streamwise velocity ($u/U_{\infty}$) field that is virtually indistinguishable from the high-fidelity CFD ground truth across all investigated cases.
-Although the absolute error scale is consistent with Fig. ~\ref{fig:pinns-6.5} for comparison, the spatial distribution of error for FNO is significantly lower and more localized.
-The FNO framework effectively captures the intricate multi-scale coherent structures and sharp velocity gradients, accurately resolving the multi-scale dynamics wakes of FOWTs.
-This superior performance highlights FNO’s ability to maintain high-fidelity reconstruction even in complex, multi-scale flow regimes where traditional PINNs fail to achieve convergence of small-scale details.
+In contrast, the turbulent wakes reconstructed by FNOs (Fig.~\ref{fig:fnos-300}) demonstrate high fidelity, producing streamwise velocity ($u/U_{\infty}$) fields that are virtually indistinguishable from the high-fidelity CFD ground truth across all investigated cases.
+Although the error scale in the figure is kept consistent with that of the PINNs for direct comparison, the actual spatial distribution of error for FNOs is significantly lower and more localized, particularly around boundaries of large coherent structures.
+The FNO framework effectively captures intricate multi-scale coherent structures and sharp velocity gradients, accurately resolving the dynamic wakes of FOWTs.
+The error remains minimal from the inlet to the outlet, with negligible discrepancies near the turbine rotor and only minor increases at the boundaries of coherent structures.
+Furthermore, the error contours exhibit organized patterns corresponding to small-scale structures, while large-scale phenomena such as wake meandering remain clearly identifiable.
+This superior performance highlights the ability of FNOs to maintain high-fidelity reconstruction in complex, multi-scale flow regimes where PINNs fail to resolve small-scale turbulent coherent structures.

-The long-term prediction capability of the two frameworks at $t^* = 11.00$ is evaluated in Figs.~\ref{fig:pinns-11.00} and \ref{fig:fno-11.00}, revealing a significant performance gap.
-As illustrated in Fig.~\ref{fig:pinns-11.00}, the PINNs model exhibits substantial degradation during the prediction phase.
-The predicted flow fields appear excessively smoothed and fail to resolve the chaotic, small-scale structures of the downstream wake, particularly in the far-wake region where $x/D > 8$.
-The absolute error for PINNs remains high at approximately $0.2$, with widespread errors indicating a failure to accurately capture the small-scale structures over time.